marsdevx/Mini-Shell/README.md

 	•	Do not interpret special characters like \ (backslash) or ; (semicolon).

-## cd command
-Single Quotes ('): The path inside single quotes should be taken literally, without expanding any special characters or variables.
-Double Quotes ("): The path inside double quotes allows variable expansion.
-Unclosed Quotes: If quotes are unclosed, cd should return an error and not execute.

 ## export command
 Single Quotes ('): Prevents variable expansion in the value.
 Double Quotes ("): Allows variable expansion in the value.
 Unclosed Quotes: Should return an error and not set the variable.

-## unset command
-Single or Double Quotes: Quotes can be used around the variable name, and they should be handled correctly. unset 'VAR' unset "VAR"
-These should both work and unset VAR.

-Unclosed Quotes: Should return an error and not execute. unset 'VAR unset "VAR syntax error: unclosed quotes

-Simple usage
-unset VAR